TABurrows/taburrows.github.io/_docs/google-cloud/database-cloud-dataflow.md

 Two types of template: Stream or Batch

 provide a manifest.json to seed the import.
-The manifest file specifies the table, name and type of the columns (in the order that they appear in the CSV file), and the CSV file itself, which is also stored in a Google Cloud Storage bucket.
+The manifest file specifies the table, name and type of the columns (in the order that they appear in the CSV file), and the CSV file itself, which is also stored in a Google Cloud Storage bucket - create one if needed:
 ```
 {
     "tables": [
         {
             "table_name": "Customer",
             "file_patterns": [
-                "gs://cloud-training/OCBL372/Customer_List.csv"
+                "gs://cloud-training/OCBL372/Customer_List_500.csv"
             ],
             "columns": [
                 {"column_name" : "CustomerId", "type_name" : "STRING" },